eBay has taken a family squabble with eBay public and it could get messy.

 Toshiba may have canned production of HD DVD hardware, but that didn't stop US consumers buying into the format last month, new market stats reveal.

 Acer Inc today reported a drop in first quarter net profit after one-off investment gains this time last year.
+The Taiwan-based firm, which now holds the number three spot behind rivals HP and Dell in global shipments, has reason to be cheerful, however, with its recent aggressive expansion showing stable core growth in the first quarter.

 A Reaper unmanned combat aircraft has crashed in Afghanistan.
 According to reports, restricted technology aboard the wrecked roboplane was salvaged by British special forces and the remains were then destroyed by a bomb from a manned jet.